A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Application

 \paragraph{Other network-level effects }

 Some of the surveys were conducted on a weekend and others on a weekday (Table~\ref{tab:HE-misc}).
-Past literature \citep[for example]{GoSa17h} suggests that contact patterns may differ depending on the day, and so we incorporate this effect as well.
+Past literature \citep[for example]{GoSa17h} suggests that contact patterns may differ depending on the day.

 Contact patterns may differ systematically between families that live in detached housing and families that live in apartments.
 This potential effect has received limited attention in the literature to date.
 Our data do not include housing type but do include postal codes.
 The population densities in those postal codes can then be used as a proxy for housing type.
 We use this potential predictor to illustrate the technique proposed in Section~\ref{sec:bw-net-diag} of regressing the network-level residuals on potential network-level predictors.
-Alternatively, we may ask whether or not the post code is in any of Belgium's larger cities.
+Alternatively, we might ask whether or not the post code belongs to any of Belgium's larger cities.

+These properties may be predictive of edge, 2-star, or triangle counts.
+For the sake of parsimony, \Model{0} initially incorporates only weekend effect on density, and diagnostics are used to suggest additional effects.